montimaj/grace-grb/figures/README.md

 Twenty-two mascons touch the basin at all; the figure draws the 19 with basin fraction above 0.5, because those are the ones leave-one-mascon-out actually holds out.
-Drawing all 22 would put a number on the plate that no table in the paper supports.
+Drawing all 22 would put a number on the figure that no table in the paper supports.

 **What it replaced.** A land-cover map of the basin with wells scattered on top.